w3c/ServiceWorker/explainer.md

 ## From Pages to Apps

 Imagine a simple movie application.
 To be useful, it must allow users to browse some library of content for purchase or download while online and view videos both on and offline.
 Sure, there could be online-only video applications...but what's the fun in that?
-Airplanes, busses, and mobile-roaming are key moments when we can all use a bit of _Pulp Fiction_ or _Lawrence of Arabia_ in our lives.
+Airplanes, buses, and mobile-roaming are key moments when we can all use a bit of _Pulp Fiction_ or _Lawrence of Arabia_ in our lives.

 One way to think of this might be "taking a web-page offline", but that's far too simple.
 Any good video app will have an inventory that far outstrips the capacity of a modern portable device, so the challenge isn't so much to "go offline" as to "identify a subset of content to synchronize and manage that data over time".
 To do that synchronization and management, an app will need some sort of "explorer" view to help users understand what's available locally and what _could_ be available were they to select/purchase/download additional content.